 - Understanding and manipulating the assorted expressions of geometry in a CAD system as it applies to additive manufacturing

 - Understanding the underpinnings of and experiment with assorted software/algorithms for simulating physical objects before they are manufactured

-- Formulating optimization problems for improving a design based on coupling with simulation, constraints of manufacturing hardware, and design objectives
+- Formulating optimization problems for improving a design based on coupling with simulation, constraints of additive manufacturing hardware, and design objectives

 - Writing software for translating a high-level surface or volume representation into a printable object suitable for communication to hardware